kkkgo/vlmcsd/README.md

  - man man/vlmcsd.7
 	to see general documentation for kms

-If you don't have man, you may also use the .txt, .html and .pdf files in the man directory.
+If you don't have man, you may also use the .txt, .html and .pdf files in [the man directory][2].

 ----------